BirdeeHub/birdeeSystems/README.md

 Just me learning how to use nix.
 I actually started making nixCats before using nixOS.

-TODO:

-nixos-anywhere or other provisioning solutions that I may find out about

-figure out secret management

-set up secure rdp config for desktop from remote machines

 ---

 asus rog fx504gd and Mac 9,1